stevenocchipinti/blog/src/content/travel/2012-japan/2013-01-09-day-13-studio-ghibli-and-tokyo-skytower.md

 ---
-title: Day 13 - Studio Ghibli and Tokyo SkyTower
+title: Day 13
+subtitle: Studio Ghibli and Tokyo SkyTower
 description: After a big day yesterday, we had a well deserved sleep in.
 We left my mum at the hotel today as she wasn't feeling up to it and the rest o...
 pubDate: "Jan 09 2013"
 source: https://japan2013.stevenocchipinti.com/2013/01/day-13-studio-ghibli-and-tokyo-skytower.html